cabforum/forum/SCWG-charter.md

    **(a) Certificate Consumer:** A Certificate Consumer Member is suspended, and its right to vote automatically ceases, if any of the following become true:

+   * six (6) months have elapsed since it last updated its membership-qualifying software product;

+   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements;

-   * it ceases to maintain a list of CA certificates that its membership-qualifying software product uses to validate the chain of trust from the TLS certificate to a root certificate in its root store;
+   * its membership-qualifying software product ceases to use a list of CA certificates to validate the chain of trust from a TLS certificate to a CA certificate in such list;

-   * it ceases to maintain criteria for adding and removing root certificates from its root store;
+   * it ceases to publish such list of CA certificates used to validate the chain of trust; **_or_**

-   * it ceases to require that Certificate Issuers comply with the TLS Baseline Requirements; or
+   * it ceases to publish how it adds or removes a CA certificate from such list.

-   * six (6) months have elapsed since it last updated its membership-qualifying software product.

    **(b) Certificate Issuer:** A Certificate Issuer Member is suspended, and its right to vote automatically ceases, if any of the following become true: